Readless

 Casual reader with low volumeManual inbox readingTested multiple tools for one weekTool overhead outweighed gains at small volumeKeep simplest workflow

-The useful lesson is not that one app wins universally.
-The lesson is that workflow-fit beats feature-fit.
+The key lesson is that workflow-fit beats feature-fit.
 If your source volume is low, the simplest option wins.
 If your volume is high, filtering depth wins.
 If your available focus time is low, synthesis wins.
 Use that order when making the final decision.

 Do not pick based on day-one emotion.
 Run a 30-day scorecard and compare weekly deltas.
-For this query cluster, the key win condition is not "fewer apps"; it is fewer decisions and less switching.
+The key win condition is not "fewer apps" — it is fewer decisions and less switching.
 Measure only what affects your output: daily triage minutes, duplicate-story exposure, unread carryover, and confidence that you did not miss important updates.

 Daily triage timeCurrent average minutes/dayReduce by 30–60%Add stronger filtering or move to digest-first review